hehonglu123/Duckiebot_Survey_ROS_RR/DT_ROS_RR_Survey.md

 ```
 obj=RRN.ConnectService('rr+tcp://localhost:52222/?service=Create')
 ```
-The client connects to 'Create' service at localhost port 52222.
-If the client is on other machine, simply swap localhost with IP address (or hostname) the servie is on.
+The client connects to `Create` service at localhost port 52222.
+If the client is on another machine, simply swap localhost with IP address (or hostname) the servie is on.
 Then the `obj` object is passed to function `loop()`, which detects the keyboard arrow keys pressed or not.
 For example, if left arrow key is pressed, then
 ```
 obj.Drive(-0.5,0)
 ```
 Try running this client on another terminal and play with it.
-Make sure the service always has to start before the client.
+Keep in mind the service always has to start before the client.

 ### Task 1: Motor Driving
 Inside `~/Duckiebot_Survey_ROS_RR/RobotRaconteur/`, there's a scirpt called `Example_Drive.py`.
 This script can run directly, and makes the motor drive straight for 5 seconds.
 The motor drivers are located in the same directory, and the task is to fill in `#TODO` section to make this an RR motor drive service.
 After that, try create an RR client script on your laptop to drive the duckiebot motor remotely.